Western Grand Canyon, above Lake Mead.

 Please check rates and details directly with the companies in question if you need more recent info.

-The next step was the construction of an aerial tramway or cable car from Guano Point on the south rim to the cave entrance across Grand Canyon.
+The next step was the construction of an aerial tramway or cableway from Guano Point on the south rim to the cave entrance across Grand Canyon.
 The land at Guano Point was leased from the Hualapai Indian Tribe.
+The cableway span between the cave and the opposite side of the river was 2.3 km wide and it went up 760 m.
 This worked rather well, but the tramway proved to be far more expensive than planned.
 An accident resulted in the loss of the main cable, which had to replaced.
-And after only a few months, the haul cable was frayed beyond repair and had to replaced.
+After only a few months, the haul cable was frayed beyond repair and had to be replaced.
 The total cost of the mining had reached USD 3,500,000.
 But then they discovered, that the cave contained only 1,000 tons of guano, at a price of USD 100 per ton.
-The venture was a financial desaster and closed in the same year it was opened.
+The venture was a financial desaster and closed in the same year it began production.

-A funny story happened soon after, when a pilot from nearby Nellis Air Force Base illegally flew through the canyon.
-He hit the cable, lost 15cm of wingtip, capped the operating cable, and clipped one of the cable strands.
+A strange story happened soon after, when a pilot from nearby Nellis Air Force Base illegally flew through the canyon.
+He hit the cable, lost 15 cm of wingtip, capped the operating cable, and clipped one of the cable strands.
 The plane and pilot survived, but the tramway was destroyed.
 That was luck for U.S. Guano, who successfully sued the Air Force for damaging their property, offsetting some of their losses.

 Today there are two ways to visit the cave.
 One is to drive to Guano Point, have a coffee in the Guano Cafe and use binoculars.
-There are some remains of the southern rim station of the tramway.
-The second way is a flight with helicopter, which stops at the Bat Cave Mine for a short visit.
-This is rather expensive, but with the view definitely worth the money.
+The cafe has a stunning outlook, and there is a short trail around the hill from which the upper station and the first tower can be seen.
+If you are already at the south rim and a history buff this place is definitely worth the drive.
+The second way is a flight with a helicopter, which stops at the Bat Cave Mine for a short visit.
+This is rather expensive, but with the view of the canyon during the flight definitely worth the money.